A new version of the 1977 Star Wars features a dub in a Native American language

 KAPASHESIT: (As Han Solo, speaking Ojibwe).

-OLSON: So how did fans react to hearing "Star Wars" dubbed in Ojibwe?
-Shoshana Skippingday saw the movie for the first time some nearly 50 years ago, when she was just five years old.
+OLSON: Shoshana Skippingday saw the movie for the first time some nearly 50 years ago, when she was just 5 years old.
 She saw the Ojibwe language dub-over with a friend.

 SHOSHANA SKIPPINGDAY: It was amazing.
 I loved it.
 The whole language - it was awesome.
-I - whoever thought of this, that was an amazing idea.
+Whoever thought of this - it was an amazing idea.

 OLSON: Kapashesit says getting an opportunity to hear the language outside the classroom or outside of ceremonies is rare.